 |Phone:||+41 44 63 26136|

 I am a Ph.D. candidate and research assistant at the Distributed Systems Group at ETH Zurich, Switzerland.
 I joined the group in September 2013 after graduating from RWTH Aachen University, Germany, with a Master of Science degree in Computer Science.
 I hold as well a Bachelors degree in Computer Science from the same university.
 My research interests include designing and improving security protocols for wireless sensor networks and enabling secure Internet of Things.
 I conducted my master's thesis at SICS (Swedish Institute of Computer Science) in the area of delegated public-key-based authentication for the Internet of Things.
 In summer 2015, I was a research intern at Stanford, with Philip Levis.
+In general, I follow research in the systems, networking, and security domain.
+More specifically, my research interests are in secure communication and networking, and decentralized networks.

 In this project, we introduce a proximity-based authentication approach for the IoT that works in-band by solely utilizing the wireless communication interface.
 The novelty of this approach lies in its reliance on ambient radio signals to infer proximity within about one second, and in its ability to expose imposters located several meters away.
 We identify relevant features sensed from the RF channel to establish a notion of proximity across co-located low-power devices.
 We introduce our proximity-based authentication protocol and show the feasibility of our approach with an early prototype using off-the-shelf 802.15.4 sensors.
 PDF, Demo, Code